 Spring onion greens and leek greens are low FODMAP and a great way to add onion flavour.

-Tomato paste is low FODMAP in 2 tablespoon or 28g serves.
+Tomato paste is low FODMAP in 28g serves.
 This soup uses 50g, which is well under the FODMAP threshold when divided by 5-6 serves.

 I have tried to keep everything else low or no FODMAP.
 Make sure you use a low FODMAP stock if you’re using stock.
-Personally, I like using water here as the soup is already very flavourful.
+I have a recipe for low FODMAP vegetable stock here.

 Optional add ins